Azure/autorest.typescript/test/integration/generated/bodyFormData/README.md

 ### BodyFormDataClient

-`BodyFormDataClient` is the primary interface for developers using the BodyFormDataClient library.
+`BodyFormDataClient` is the primary interface for developers using the BodyFormData client library.
 Explore the methods on this client object to understand the different features of the BodyFormData service that you can access.